Student Health and Counseling

 The Student Health Center is located on the lower floor of Davis Hall, and connects with the 10-bed Student Infirmary on the lower floor of Gilliam Residence Hall.
 The Student Health Center is used for outpatient care, and the Infirmary is used for inpatient care of non-critical illnesses and injuries that occur during the year, excluding holiday and vacation periods.
 A physician and a counselor are on call to assist with after-hours urgent care when the Student Health Center is open.

-If you become ill or feel overwhelmed contact the Student Health Center (SHC) and/or the University Counseling Center.
+If you or others have any problems with health and lifestyle issues, become ill, or feel overwhelmed contact the Student Health Center (SHC) and/or the University Counseling Center.

 The Counseling Center

 Please explore the University Counseling website for more information.